equinor/design-system/libraries/core-react/src/Typography/README.md

 ### Lines

-Use `lines` to limit how many lines of text are show.
+Use `lines` to limit how many lines of text are shown.
 Ends text with ellipsis.

 ```jsx
 <Typography variant="body_long" lines={2}>